This morning at work, one of my coworkers brought me a gift: Mexican candy. How sweet, I thought. How fucken wrong I was.

 People are generally nice to me because I've finally reached the Zen of Not Caring What Dingleberries Think.
 Non-dingleberries can tell that I'm not just smiling at them, but with them.
 And dingleberries know that while they can get my adrenaline rushing for a minute or two, in the end, I'll just laugh them off because...Penguin Lust.

-I'm sitting on my comfortable bed, listening to the soothing sounds of a cat being raped by a carpenter's belt full of nails on chalkboards.
+I'm sitting on my comfortable bed, listening to the soothing sounds of a cat scratching a carpenter's belt full of nails on chalkboards.
 It's snowing outside, but I feel warmer than I ever felt when I lived in Pieceofshitdeserttown.
 I want to go outside and roll in the snow, bask in the glow of Penguin Lust.

 The radio where I work is really adept at playing static.
 Pop static, bluegrass static, math rock static, it runs the gambit.
 I'd prefer to keep the damned thing off, and rock out to the music in my head, but this week, The Catchiest Song in The World has been stuck in my head.